wentaoheunnc/HCV-ARR/README.md

 ## Acknowledgement

 We'd like to express our sincere gratitude towards all the advisors and anonymous reviewers for helping us improve the paper.
-We'd like to thank authors for all the pioneer works in this research fields.
+We'd like to thank authors for all the pioneer works in this research field.